Bankrupting Sybil Despite Churn: Analysis

+The previous lemma bounds the entrance cost in a single iteration.
+The next lemma bounds the total algorithmic spending.

 \begin{lemma} Fix an iteration.
-For this iteration, let $\interEll$ be the length, $\mathcal{D}$ be the rate of departure, $\jIter$ be the join rate of good IDs, and $\mathcal{T}$ be the total RB-cost to the adversary.
+For this iteration, let $\interEll$ be the length, $\mathcal{D}$ be the rate of departure, $\jIter$ be the join rate of good IDs, and $\mathcal{T}$ be the total-resource burning cost to the adversary.
 Then, the total spending for good IDs in this iteration is: